jrmarino/AdaBase/connect.md

 if you set one, it's not necessary to set the other (the socket takes priority if both are set).
-The only required entry is the database name (which is a file location for SQLite), although most entries are required for drivers that interact with true servers.
+The only required entry is the database name (which is a file location for SQLite), although most entries are required for drivers that interact with true servers.</p>
 <pre class="code">
 --  Used for all testcases for MySQL driver
 --  DR is a variable of type AdaBase.Driver.Base.MySQL.MySQL_Driver